SarahMcN25/pands-problem-sheet/README.md

 &nbsp;

 ### **SQUAREROOT.PY**
 #### - The following is an account of how I unravelled the task for week06.
-The purpose for this program is to take in a positive floating point number and outputs an approximation of it's square root without using built in functions.
+#### - This program takes in a positive floating point number and outputs an approximation of it's square root without using built in functions.
 #### - > A function is like a mini program (Sweigart 2015, p.
 61).
 #### - The code of this mini program/function is only executed when called (Sweigart 2015, p.
 62).
 #### - Functions are used to organise code and make it more readable and resuable (VanderPlas 2016, p.
 41).